 If you find yourself in a situation where money is tight, don’t panic!
 It’s never been easier to get recruited on a shoestring budget.
 During the pandemic, with D1 programs unable to recruit in person but still signing players, we have seen that many of the things that you’ve been told you need to spend money on if you want to get recruited simply aren’t true.
 While spending money can help increase exposure, it is by no means a necessity in the recruiting process.
 In fact, there are inexpensive routes to every level of college baseball, and we are here to help you find them.

-Perhaps the most important thing to remember about your financial situation is that you are not alone.
+Perhaps the most important thing to remember about your financial situation is that you’re not alone.
 Most kids these days have to worry about how much things cost.
 Families are trying to make ends meet, and we know that sometimes cutting back on things includes money available for equipment, camps, travel ball, and traveling to visit schools.
 There are a number of things that you have going for you.
 The digital age has made it easier than ever to land on a coach’s radar, even if they haven’t seen you play in person.
 It’s also easier than ever to find out about schools through online research.
 All you need is an Internet connection.
-If you don’t have one that is fast enough or reliable at home, you can get access at your school or local library in most towns and cities.
+If you don’t have one that is fast enough or reliable at home, you can get access at your school or local library in most towns and cities, or even right outside of a Starbucks.
 Once you are connected, all you need to do is put together a plan and use your resources.
 You’ll find that you are likely in a better position to get recruited than you think.

-Here are five things you can do to get more bang for your buck and maximize your resources.
+Below we outline five things you can do to get more bang for your buck and maximize your resources.